 1.2 Clinical manifestation and prognosis

 PAD symptomology often falls into 3 clinical patterns 15: Classic intermittent claudication is thought to affect 10-30% of people.
 This is characterized exertional discomfort in one or both legs, which occurs with exercise and is relieved by with rest.
 The site of the pain can often indicate the location of the disease.
 Atypical leg pains affect 20-40% of patients.
 The largest cohort of 50% are thought to be asymptomatic 16.
-The mortality risk of patients presenting with intermittent claudication is double that of asymptomatic patients 17.18192021
+The mortality risk of patients presenting with intermittent claudication is double that of asymptomatic patients 17.There are multiple classification systems for these patterns of symptoms in chronic PAD18.
+The two most utilised are the 1954 Fontaine19 and the 1986 Rutherford classification20 and its 1997 revision21.
+Both have been utilised widely in clinical settings to direct patient management as well as for research purposes.
+The Fontaine classification is solely based on clinical symptoms, without other diagnostic tests.
+The Rutherford classification is more detailed and describes acute and chronic limb ischaemia separately.
+It also associates clinical symptoms with objective findings - ankle-brachial index (ABI), pulse volume recordings and vascular Doppler ultrasound.
+The Rutherford classification for chronic limb ischemia can be viewed in table 1.

 Prognosis in PAD can be divided into outcomes for the affected limb and outcomes for the patient generally.
 Overall PAD can be viewed as a proxy for global atherosclerotic disease elsewhere, including CVD and CAD.
 Patients with PAD have increased rates of ischemic stroke, myocardial infarction (MI) and cardiovascular death 22, 23.
 Within five years of diagnosis, 10-15% of patients with intermittent claudication will die from cardiovascular disease 24.
 Some 60% of patients with PAD suffer from co-existent ischemic heart disease and 30% from CVD 25.
 The long term prognosis of PAD has been shown to be worse than CAD (Hazard ratio, HR:2.4, P=0.01) 26.
 Untreated, PAD can progress to locally compromised arterial blood supply resulting in severe pain, ulcers or gangrene and acute limb ischemia necessitating urgent revascularisation therapy to prevent limb loss 27.
 The natural history of critical limb ischemia (CLI) is well documented.
 At 1 year, 25% of patients will be dead, 30% will have undergone amputation, and 45% will be alive with both limbs 24.
 More than 60% of patients with CLI will be dead at 5 years 28.
 Currently, there are no predictive formulae that allow the clinician to estimate the level of risk of an individual patient with intermittent claudication to progress to CLI or the time scale in which this is likely to occur 29.
+Some patients even develop CLI as a first presenting symptoms of PAD without ever having suffered intermittent claudication.
 Pharmacological therapy has been demonstrated to reduce the risk of asymptomatic PAD becoming symptomatic and improve overall prognosis once symptomatic.

 1. 3 Diagnosis and screening

 It has proven difficult to identify patients who may benefit from treatment.
 This is compounded by the absence of trials screening the general population 30.
-Several consensus documents and practice guidelines recommend screening for the presence of PAD using the Ankle-Brachial Index (ABI) in patients >65 years old or those who are >50 years of age with a history of diabetes or smoking 31, 32.
+Several consensus documents and practice guidelines recommend screening for the presence of PAD using the ABI in patients >65 years old or those who are >50 years of age with a history of diabetes or smoking 31, 32.
 The goal is to identify and treat patients with increased cardiovascular risk.
 However, these consensus documents and guidelines have not been adopted everywhere due to the limited evidence for screening 33.